rschoening/mvrs-dspa/README.md

   * The run configuration does _not_ set the argument `local-with-ui`, to allow for parallel execution with previous task on local machine/minicluster.
 * Checking results:
    * Kibana dashboard: [\[DSPA\] Active post statistics](http://localhost:5602/app/kibana#/dashboard/a0af2f50-4f0f-11e9-acde-e1c8a6292b89)
-   * Make sure to set the time period (upper right) to the beginning of the stream (February 2012 for the low volume stream).
+   * Make sure to set the time range (upper right) to the beginning of the stream (February 2012 for the low volume stream).
 A period of one week is recommended.
    * Note when clicking on a tag in the tag cloud (or some other parts of visualizations), a persistent filter is defined.
 These filters are displayed on the top-left of the dashboard and can be removed again.

 #### Notes